GBSL-Informatik/inf-shu/README.md

 - Set up GitHub API key in backend to enable CMS

 ## Quickstart
-First, run `yarn global add dotenv-cli`.

-Then, clone this repository and run `yarn install`.
-Complete the following steps within that same repository.
+First, make sure you have [nvm](https://github.com/nvm-sh/nvm) installed.
+Clone this repository, `cd` into it and run `nvm use`.
+Then, run `yarn install`.

-Create a `.env` file with the following contents:
+Now, create a `.env` file with the following contents:

 ```conf
 OFFLINE_API=true